 The Best Test Software Testing Tools

 Yevhen Kryvun, Head of Automated Testing Department at Romexsoft

 Serenity – a powerful BDD library for creating automation scripts in Java, verification web applications, collecting errors and combining all the results into easy-to-read, visual reports.
-This library is the best choise if you are choosing among Java test automation tools.
+This library is the best choice if you are choosing among Java software testing tools.
 Bonus: could be used as a script library for Appium.

 Behave – another powerful BDD library for creating automation scripts in Python.
 We prefer using this library as it speeds-up automation scripts creation, compared to Serenity.
 We have developed a powerful testing framework based on it for developing automation tests in-house.